 In this section, I will delve into the fascinating science behind the process of cold-induced thermogenesis and how it affects our energy expenditure.
 By subjecting the body to colder temperatures, we stimulate a natural physiological response that can result in increased calorie burning.

-See also How many calories burned hiking calculator
+See also How many calories in a monaco watermelon crush

 The Role of Brown Fat